GIScience/gis-training-resource-center/_sources/content/Modul_5/en_qgis_modul_5_ex3.md

 To visualize the data now on the map we have to link it to existing geometries and district boundaries.
 To do that:

 3. Open the attribute table of the attribute table and detect the column which contains the information you want to use to join the data with the location.
 E.g. City name, district name, or best the P-Code.
-In our case it is "ADM2_PCODE".
+In our case it is `ADM2_PCODE`.
-	Hint: Each administrative level and area contains a worldwide unique code number.
+	* __Hint__: Each administrative level and area contains a worldwide unique code number.
 This helps to determine the exact administrative boundary without misspelling the name of the area.
 4. We now need an admin layer with an column containing the exact same information as the column of our CSV file.
 This is needed to link the information provided in the CSV to the district areas.
-	* Load the layer "Pak_adm2_Khyber Pakhtunkhwa.gpkg" via drag and drop to QGIS.
+	* Load the layer __Pak_adm2_Khyber Pakhtunkhwa.gpkg__ via drag and drop to QGIS.
-4. To link the two layers, open the Toolbox and search for the tool "Join attributes by field value".
+4. To link the two layers, open the Toolbox and search for the tool __Join attributes by field value::.
 Open it.
-	* Input layer: "Pak_adm2_Khyber Pakhtunkhwa.gpkg"
+	* Input layer: __Pak_adm2_Khyber Pakhtunkhwa.gpkg__
-	* Table field: "admin2Pcode"
+	* Table field: __admin2Pcode__
-	* Input layer 2: "20240605_PAK_MPI.csv"
+	* Input layer 2: __20240605_PAK_MPI.csv__
-	* Table field 2: "ADM2_PCOCDE"
+	* Table field 2: __ADM2_PCOCDE__
-	* Choose a location to save the file as GeoPackachge and give it a meaningful name, for instance "MPI_Admin2_joined.gpkg"
+	* Choose a location to save the file as GeoPackachge and give it a meaningful name, for instance __MPI_Admin2_joined.gpkg__
 	* Run and close.

 	```{figure} /fig/PAK_joined_MPI_csv_admin2.PNG